SamAddy/the-anchor-man/README.md

 # About Me
 This is a simple HTML page that introduces me, SamAddy, an engineer who loves the Bible, technology, and nature.
 The page contains several sections, including an introduction, a section about my projects, a section for some of my favorite quotes and a contact information.
+The page is served [here](https://github.com/SamAddy/the-anchor-man/blob/main/anchor.jpg?raw=true).

 ## Table of Comtent
 * [Technologies](#technologies)